CodaBool/stargazer/readme.md

 ### 📅 Upcoming
 There's still a lot of polish needed for `Lancer`, `Fallout`, and `Star Wars`.
 Once that's done I will work towards `Alien` and `Cyberpunk`

+### Legal
+#### Lancer
+Stargazer is not an official Lancer product; it is a third party work, and is not affiliated with Massif Press.
+Stargazer is published via the Lancer Third Party License.

+#### Fallout
+This project is a fan-made, non-commercial work and is not affiliated with, endorsed by, or associated with Bethesda Softworks.
+"Fallout" and all related names, logos, and intellectual property are trademarks or registered trademarks of Bethesda Softworks.
+This work is intended for entertainment and educational purposes only

+#### Star Wars
+This is an unofficial, fan-made project with no affiliation to Lucasfilm.
+"Star Wars" and all associated names, logos, and intellectual property are trademarks or registered trademarks of Lucasfilm.
+This project is non-commercial and created solely for fan enjoyment and educational purposes.